ElisabettaGrandi/cyberSecProject/home.md

 Finally, change the file name into `shell.jpeg`, in order to distinguish it better from the original one, without altering the original extension.

-Now the file is ready to be loaded and accepted from the Web Application.
+Now the file is ready to be loaded and accepted by the Web Application.

 ### Phase 3 - Payload Upload
 In the "File Upload" section of the DVWA we can upload the file prepared: it is accepted since it has the correct extension and the first bytes of the file correspond to a jpeg's ones.
 If the upload is successful, a message telling the location of the file and the success of the operation will appear.